Amitpnk/api-comparison-guide/docs/README.md

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss your ideas.

+## Contact

+Having any issues or troubles getting started?
+Drop a mail to amit.naik8103@gmail.com or [Raise a Bug or Feature Request](https://github.com/Amitpnk/Onion-architecture-ASP.NET-Core/issues/new).
+Always happy to help.

 ## License